Please use the example at the bottom of this page to cite the Purdue OWL in APA.

 Some instructors may also want you to write an abstract for a literature review, so be sure to check with them when given an assignment.
 Also, the length of a literature review and the required number of sources will vary based on course and instructor preferences.

 NOTE: A literature review and an annotated bibliography are not synonymous.
-If you are asked to write an annotated bibliography, you should consult the Publication Manual for the APA Format for Annotated Bibliographies.
+If you are asked to write an annotated bibliography, you should consult the Publication Manual of the American Psychological Association for the APA Format for Annotated Bibliographies.

 In many of the social sciences, you will be asked to design and conduct your own experimental research.
 If so, you will need to write up your paper using a structure that is more complex than that used for just a literature review.
 We have a complete resource devoted to writing an experimental report in the field of psychology here.